mlan/docker-asterisk/README.md

 COPY	src/*/nft $DOCKER_SEED_NFT_DIR/
 ```

-There is also a mechanism for excluding files from being copied to the image from some sub-module directories.
-Sub-module directories to be excluded are simply listed in the file [`.dockerignore`](https://docs.docker.com/engine/reference/builder/#dockerignore-file).
+There is also a mechanism for excluding files from being copied to the image from some source-module directories.
+Source-module directories to be excluded are simply listed in the file [`.dockerignore`](https://docs.docker.com/engine/reference/builder/#dockerignore-file).
 Since we don't want files from the module `notused` so we list it in the `.dockerignore` file:

 ```sh
 src/notused